 - 1 tbsp Extra Virgin Olive Oil

-- 250ml Dry White Wine
+- 250 ml Dry White Wine

-- 75g Butter, Diced (or Truffle Butter)
+- 75 g Butter, Diced

-- 100g Finely Grated Parmesan
+- 100 g Finely Grated Parmesan

 - Salt & Pepper

-Turn up the heat and add the wine to the rice and stir until evaporated.
-Then add 1 cup of hot stock, again stirring until absorbed.
+Turn up the heat and add the wine to the rice and stir until almost completely reduced, then add 1 third of the hot stock, again stirring until absorbed.
 Lower the heat to moderate.

+Turn off the heat, add the diced butter and parmesan, pepper, salt (if needed) and quickly beat into the risotto until you get a creamy consistency.
 The rice will keep absorbing liquid so it is important to let it rest for a minute or so before serving.
 This will allow you to add a touch more hot stock if needed.